hyperflow-wms/hyperflow-k8s-deployment/README.md

 ## Running the workflow

-If you already have access to a Kubernetes cluster via `kubectl`, you can run workflows as follows.
+### Prerequisites

+When setting up the Kubernetes cluster, please take into account the following.

-### Granting HyperFlow permission to create jobs
+#### Granting HyperFlow permission to create jobs
-To allow the HyperFlow process to create new Pods, you need to grant admin access to its service account.
+To allow the HyperFlow Engine Pod to create new Pods, you need to grant admin access to its service account.
 For now the workaround is to grant super-user access to all service accounts cluster-wide:
 ```
 kubectl create clusterrolebinding serviceaccounts-cluster-admin \
 --clusterrole=cluster-admin \